curityio/nginx_oauth_proxy_module/README.md

 ## Compatibility

-This module has been tested with NGINX 1.13.7 (NGINX Plus Release 14) and NGINX 1.13.10 (NGINX Plus Release 15).\
+This module has been tested with these NGINX versions:

+- NGINX 1.13.7 (NGINX Plus Release 14)
+- NGINX 1.13.10 (NGINX Plus Release 15)

-It is likely to work with other, newish versions of NGINX, but only these have been tested, pre-built and verified.
+It is likely to work with newer versions of NGINX, but only these have been verified.

 ### Releases

-Pre-built binaries of this module are provided for the following versions of NGINX on the corresponding operating system distributions.\
+Pre-built binaries of this module are provided for the following versions of NGINX.\
 To use the module, download the .so file and deploy it with your instance of NGINX:

 TODO